Henry John Temple, 3rd Viscount Palmerston: Secretary at War: 1809–1828

-Palmerston's speech was so successful that Spencer Perceval, who formed his government in 1809, asked him to become Chancellor of the Exchequer, then a less important office than it was to become from the mid-nineteenth century.
-Palmerston preferred the office of Secretary at War, charged exclusively with the financial business of the army.
-Without a seat in the cabinet until 1827, he remained in the latter post for 20 years.
+Palmerston's speech was so successful that Spencer Perceval, who formed his government in 1809, asked him to become Chancellor of the Exchequer, then a less important office than it was to become later.
+But Palmerston preferred the non-cabinet office of Secretary at War, charged exclusively with the financial business of the army.
+He served in that post for almost 20 years.

-On 1 April 1818, a retired officer on half-pay, Lieutenant David Davies, who had a grievance about his application from the War Office for a pension and was also mentally ill, shot Lord Palmerston as he walked up the stairs of the War Office.
+On 1 April 1818, a retired officer on half-pay, Lieutenant David Davies, who had a grievance about his application from the War Office for a pension and was also mentally ill, shot Palmerston as he walked up the stairs of the War Office.
 The bullet only grazed his back and the wound was slight.
-After learning of Davies' illness, he paid for his legal defence at the trial,and Davies was sent to Bedlam.
+After learning of Davies' illness, Palmerston paid for his legal defence at the trial, and Davies was sent to Bethlem Royal Hospital.

-After the suicide of Lord Castlereagh in 1822, the Tory Cabinet of Robert Banks Jenkinson, 2nd Earl of Liverpool began to split along political lines.
+After the suicide of Lord Castlereagh in 1822, Lord Liverpool, who was Prime Minister had to hold together the Tory Cabinet which began to split along political lines.
 The more liberal wing of the Tory government made some ground, with George Canning becoming Foreign Secretary and Leader of the House of Commons, William Huskisson advocating and applying the doctrines of free trade, and Catholic emancipation emerging as an open question.
 Although Palmerston was not in the Cabinet, he cordially supported the measures of Canning and his friends.